 Shower in a spacious 24” x 46” bathroom with a low-flow showerhead that is water efficient without sacrificing pressure.
 The bamboo flooring is a touch of luxe that keeps you above standing water.

 The built-in toilet has a 5 gallon capacity and lasts up to 7 days regular use before it needs to be emptied.
 For short-term stays, leave the maintenance to us.

 Lather yourself with nourishing Beekman 1802 products from our built-in dispensers.

 The outdoor shower is handy for washing off gear or anything else you don’t want to track back into your Cabana.

-Get your coffee fix with complimentary Storyville coffee pods, a Seattle favorite.
-Stowed under the sink, is the coffee maker along with a pair of Miir mugs to enjoy your morning brew.
+Get your coffee fix with complimentary Vita coffee bags, a Seattle favorite.
+Stowed under the sink, is the electric water kettle along with a pair of Miir mugs to enjoy your morning brew.

 There is a compact 31-quart pull-out fridge directly above the step into your bed that allows you to store beer, wine, and snacks.

 Rinse and wash in the indoor sink.
 The sink is connected to the main water tank and is not treated for consumption (non-potable water).
 Please brush and hydrate with filtered or bottled water.